jyotsna-98/TodoList-Jan-Challenge/plan.md

 steps to do:

-1. fix each todo item give it a proper position for text and icons
+1. add a task complete function
+2. right color combination
-2. get list item when click on delete button
+3. animation of when click on add button an audio of displaying item animation of displaying item